Jaykayloc/ITO/README.md

   - Reducing `num_steps`.
 - `budget`, `lambda_max`, and `alpha` are meant to be tunable knobs:
   - Start with `budget=30–50`, `lambda_max=7.5`, `alpha=0.3`.
-  - Increase `budget` for more “locked‑in” prompt adherence (at risk of artifacts).
+  - Increase `budget` for more "locked‑in" prompt adherence (at risk of artifacts).
   - Increase `alpha` for more stability / less aggressive guidance.

 ---